EmperorDa8/EmperorDa8/README.md

 - 👋 Hi, I’m @EmperorDa8
-- 👀 I’m interested in data science,python automation and web development
+- 👀 I’m interested in data science,python automation, IT, cloud computing and system adminstration
 - 🌱 I recently finished professional python google IT automation certificate
 - 💞️ I’m looking to collaborate on any real project with python automation to up my skills and also entry level job to gain experience
 - 📫 How to reach me, through my email address(uabdul88@gmail.com) and twitter handle(@UsmanDanAbdull1)